-Mount the clutch cover and remember to fit the chain adjuster pin in the hole in the bar.
+Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
 Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
-Tighten the bar nut with your fingers.
+Tighten the bar nuts finger tight.

 Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
 The chain should be tensioned until it does not sag from the underside of the bar.
-(27)
+See instructions under the heading Tensioning the chain.

-The chain is correctly tensioned when there is no slack on the underside of the bar, and it can still be turned easily by hand.
-Tighten the bar nut with the combination spanner while holding up the tip of the bar.
-(28)
+The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
+Hold up the bar tip and tighten the bar nuts with the combination spanner.

 When fitting a new chain, the chain tension has to be checked frequently until the chain is run-in.
 Check the chain tension regularly.
 A correctly tensioned chain ensures good cutting performance and long life.
-(25)